Meeco/docs/platform/credential-service/credential-formats.md

 ## Formats Summarised
 ### Data (Serialisation) Formats
 #### JSON
-JavaScript Object Notation (JSON) is a text-based format used for the serialisation of structured data as defined in [RFC8259](https://datatracker.ietf.org/doc/html/rfc8259).
+JavaScript Object Notation (JSON) is a text-based format used for the serialisation of structured data as defined in [[RFC8259]](https://datatracker.ietf.org/doc/html/rfc8259).
 It is human-readable and represents data as key-value pairs, utilising JavaScript's object literal syntax.

 #### JSON-LD
 JSON-LD is a lightweight Linked Data format built on the JSON specification, defined by W3C.
 It is a machine-readable format that enables applications to start with a single piece of Linked Data and follow embedded links to access related data hosted across different sites on the Web.

 #### CBOR
-CBOR (Concise Binary Object Representation) [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html) is a compact, binary data serialisation format optimised for extremely small code size, efficient message size, and extensibility without requiring version negotiation.
+CBOR (Concise Binary Object Representation) [[RFC8949]](https://www.rfc-editor.org/rfc/rfc8949.html) is a compact, binary data serialisation format optimised for extremely small code size, efficient message size, and extensibility without requiring version negotiation.

 ### Credential Formats
-#### JSON Web Token (JWT)
-JWT [RFC7519](https://datatracker.ietf.org/doc/html/rfc7519) is for encoding verifiable credentials in a compact, URL-safe way.
-The claims in a JWT are encoded as a JSON object, which can be included as the payload of a JSON Web Signature (JWS) to provide digital signing or integrity protection, or as the plaintext of a JSON Web Encryption (JWE) to ensure confidentiality through encryption.

 #### Verifiable Credentials using JWTs (JWT-VC)
-JWT VCs are often issued with a digital signature (JWS) for verification.
+JWT VCs use JSON Web Tokens [[RFC7519]](https://datatracker.ietf.org/doc/html/rfc7519) with claims encoded in a signed JWT (JWS).
 They are popular in ecosystems using OAuth2 or OpenID Connect.
-It provides a structure for encoding credentials and can be used with a variety of cryptographic methods.
+They follow the VC-JOSE-COSE specification and support various signing algorithms (e.g., RS256, ES256).

 Credential format identifiers:
-* `jwt_vc_json`
-* `jwt_vc_json-ld`
+* `jwt_vc_json`: Defined by W3C.
+Uses JSON.
+* `jwt_vc_json-ld`: Defined by W3C.
+Uses JSON-LD.

 #### Selective Disclosure for JWTs (SD-JWT)
 Selective Disclosure (SD-JWT) format is an extension of JSON Web Tokens (JWT) that enables users to selectively disclose specific claims within a credential, revealing only the necessary information while keeping other details private.
 This format enhances privacy in credential sharing by allowing holders to disclose minimal, relevant data in a secure and verifiable way.

 Credential format identifiers:
-* `vc+sd-jwt`
-* `vcdm+sd-jwt`
+* `vc+sd-jwt`: Defined by IETF.
+Based on SD-JWT VC.

 #### Verifiable Credentials using LDP (LDP-VC)
 A Linked Data Proof Verifiable Credential (LDP-VC) is a format for expressing verifiable credentials using Linked Data Proofs as the signature mechanism.
 The credentials are structured as JSON-LD documents, with claims about a subject signed using cryptographic signature suites.
 This format supports selective disclosure with one of the following algorisms: BBS, CL-Signatures (CL) or Short Randomizable Signatures (ps-sig).

 Credential format identifiers:
-* `ldp_vc`
+* `ldp_vc`: Defined by W3C.

 #### Mobile Document (mdoc)
 A Mobile Document (mdoc) is a digitally signed, standardised electronic document.
-It uses the CBOR formatting defined in [RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html).
+It uses the CBOR formatting defined in [[RFC 8949]](https://www.rfc-editor.org/rfc/rfc8949.html).
 CBOR uses binary encoding which features a small footprint (especially compared to JSON) and is, therefore, ideal for bandwidth constrained environments.
-Similar to other formats it can be used for both online and proximity use cases, although it is a better fit for the latter.
-These documents are designed to securely replace physical credentials including, but not limited to IDs, driving licences, passports, or medical records.

-##### Mobile Driver’s Licences (mDLs)
-Mobile Driver’s Licences (mDLs) are a type of mdoc.
+It can be used for both online and proximity use cases.
+The Mobile Driving Licence (mDL) is one of the most popular types of mdoc, defined by [[ISO/IEC 18013-5]](https://www.iso.org/standard/69084.html).
+This format supports salted hash-based selective disclosure of claims.

 Our platform supports the issuance of mDL (and other document types) through OpenID 4 Verifiable Credential Issuance (OID4VCI).
-We also support ISO/IEC TS 18013-7 using OpenID 4 Verifiable presentation (OID4VP), which enables the presentation of mdocs to a reader (verifier) over the internet.
+We also support [[ISO/IEC TS 18013-7]](https://www.iso.org/standard/91154.html) using OpenID 4 Verifiable presentation (OID4VP), which enables the presentation of mdoc VCs to a reader (verifier) over the internet.
+This format supports salted hash-based selective disclosure of claims.

 Credential format identifiers:
-* `mso_mdoc`
+* `mso_mdoc`: Defined by ISO.

 #### X.509 Certificates
 Traditional digital certificates that can be adapted for use as verifiable credentials.
 X.509 certificates are commonly used in public-key infrastructure (PKI) systems and can work with verifiable credentials by incorporating the VC Data Model.